 Thank you for your interest in Friends of the ATC speaking tours.
 Our next speaking tour is being planned late October & early November 2017 in Boston, New York, and the Bay Area.
-If you sign up for our e-newsletter (right hand side of this page) you will receive notice of the next dates and locations.
+If you sign up for our e-newsletter (right hand side of this page) you will receive notice of the tour details.
 If you’re interested in hosting an ATC or LVC speaker or organizing an exchange of experiences as part of this tour, please contact us.

 Update (December 2016): We had an exciting time visiting US projects in November and sharing about Via Campesina agroecology in Central America.
 We made a Facebook photo album from the tour and have also posted a short blog about the experience.

 We are pleased to announce that we will have a second Peasant Agroecology for Food Sovereignty and Mother Earth tour in 2016, taking place November 3-13, in the states of Ohio, Pennsylvania, and Missouri.
 For more information on our spring West Coast speaking tour, please scroll down farther on this page.